Your Step-by-Step Guide to Closing an Estate

 Questions to ask the testator after you’ve been appointed executor:

-- Where is your will located?
+- Where is your Last Will located?

 - Where do you keep important documents, such as property deeds, marriage certificates, insurance policies, etc.?